rylarson/tao-chef-talk/index.md

 * Development and QA
 * Development and Operations

+Note:
-Note: As automated testing has become more ubiquitous, the lines between development and QA have blurred
+   * As automated testing has become more ubiquitous, the lines between development and QA have blurred
-Note: In some cases, the lines are gone
+   * In some cases, the lines are gone
-Note: Agile, DevOps practices have driven this shift
+   * Agile, DevOps practices have driven this shift

 --page-break--